Raghu6798/Multi_Modal_RAG/README.md

   - **Whisper**: An open-source model for automatic speech recognition (ASR), used for transcribing video content.

 - **Language Models:**
-  - **Google Gemini**: A conversational model for answering questions based on document or video content.
+  - **Google Gemini-2.0-flash**: A conversational model for answering questions based on document or video content.
   - **Mistral AI**: Another conversational model used to generate responses from document or video context.
   - **Cerebras Llama**: Used to answer questions based on document or video content.